-DOE Planning headquarters based in Millennium House, Belfast, and deals with strategic planning issues.
+DOE Planning headquarters is based in Causeway Exchange, Belfast, and deals with strategic planning issues.

 Local Area Planning Offices are responsible for operational issues such as development management and enforcement and for preparing development plans.

 You can visit the DOE Planning website for more guidance on the development management process and to help you determine whether you need planning permission and, if so, how to apply for it.